Scouting and Guiding in Yukon

 Scouting in Yukon dates back to 1913, serving thousands of young men and women.

 Scouting in Yukon

-Yukon is administratively connected to British Columbia in the BC/Yukon Council of Scouts Canada.
+Yukon is administratively connected to British Columbia in the Cascadia Council (formally the BC/Yukon Council) of Scouts Canada.

 Among Yukon's varied Scouting groups are Scouts and Venturers.

 Girl Guiding in Yukon

 Girls from age 5 through 17 are served by the Yukon District of Girl Guides of Canada-Guides du Canada.
 Yukon District is part of the Aurora Adventures Area Council and Alberta Council.
-Through financial support from YRAC, Yukon District can provide administrative support to Guiders and girls through the Guide Office (102-302 Steele Street, Whitehorse, Y1A 2C5, 667-2455).
+Through financial support from YRAC, Yukon District can provide administrative support to Guiders and girls through the Guide Office (102-302 Steele Street, Whitehorse, Y1A 2C5, 667–2455).